sonali-ghosh/HR-Analytics-by-using-Power-Bi/README.md

 # HR-Analytics-by-using-Power-Bi
-In this project, I utilized Power BI to analyze and present data related to reimbursement details.
-Here's a breakdown of what I did: Data Collection,Data Cleaning and Validation,Expense Trend Analysis,Approval Workflow Visualization,User-Friendly Reports.
+In this project, I used Power BI to dive into HR data, analyzing various aspects to provide insights and support decision-making.
+Here's a breakdown of what I did:
+Employee Attrition Analysis,Performance Metrics Visualization,Diversity and Inclusion Metrics,Training and Development Impact,Recruitment Analytics.
-Certainly!
-One challenge I encountered was dealing with duplicate entries in the reimbursement data.
-To address this, I implemented a deduplication process using Power BI, which involved creating unique identifiers and filtering out redundant information.
-This ensured the accuracy of the analysis and prevented overestimation of expenses.
+Absolutely!
+One challenge I faced was dealing with incomplete data regarding employee engagement.
+To address this, I implemented a data imputation strategy in Power BI, filling in missing values using averages and trends.
+This ensured that the analysis remained comprehensive and provided valuable insights despite the data gaps.
-The analysis played a crucial role in streamlining the reimbursement process.
-It helped in identifying areas for process improvement, such as optimizing approval workflows and reducing processing times.
-The insights from the Power BI dashboards empowered decision-makers to make informed choices regarding expense management, ultimately leading to more efficient and cost-effective operations.
+The analysis played a crucial role in supporting HR decision-making.
+It provided actionable insights for talent retention, performance improvement, and diversity initiatives.
+The Power BI dashboards facilitated easy communication of complex HR data trends to stakeholders, enabling informed decisions that positively impacted employee satisfaction and overall organizational performance.